gotaproblem/pistorm-atari/README.md

 **Starting the Emulator**

 You can start the emulator with the default Atari configuration by typing `sudo ./emulator --config configs/atari.cfg`.
 **Important note:** Do not edit the default configuration file - `atari.cfg`.
-Instead, make a copy and save it in configs/.
+Instead, make a copy and save it in a directory outside the pistorm-atari file structure - eg. ../configs/yours.cfg.
 This way, you will never have any problems using `git pull` to update your PiStorm repo to the latest commit.
 Two sub-directories are present for Emulator run-time usage: They are, roms and configs.
-The roms/ directory contains a compressed file.
+The roms/ directory contains a compressed file - roms.zip.
+Copy the compressed file to a directory of your choice, outside the pistorm-atari file structure - eg ../roms/
+* `cp roms/roms.zip ../roms/`
-* `cd roms`
+* `cd ../roms`
 * `unzip roms.zip`
-* `cd ..`
+* `cd ../pistorm-atari`

+A couple of disk images have been created to help you get started.
+These are optional.
+You could of course run programmes off your floppy disk drive and/or an attached ACSI bus device.

 **The disk images are too large for GitHub.
-Please find the disk images at https://bbansolutions.co.uk**

-Download the disk image.zip file, copy to the Pi4 pistorm-atari/dkimages directory.
+Please find the disk images at https://bbansolutions.co.uk** Make directory outside the pistorm-atari file structure - eg. ../dkimages Download the disks.zip file, copy to the Pi4.
 Uncompress the file to give two disk images.
-* `cd pistorm-atari`
+* `cd ../`
 * `mkdir dkimages`
 * `cd dkimages`
 * `unzip disks.zip`
-* `cd ..`
+* `cd ../pistorm-atari`

-Run the emulator using `sudo ./emulator --config configs/atari.cfg`.
+Run the emulator using `sudo ./emulator --config ../configs/your.cfg`.

 To exit the emulator you can press `Ctrl+C`.